California tribe regains island it calls center of universe

 Indian Island off the coast of Northern California was the site of a massacre, a place that was contaminated by a shipyard and flush with invasive species.

-It’s also the spiritual and physical center of the universe for the small Wiyot Tribe, and it will belong to them almost entirely Monday after a city deeds all the land it owns on the island to the tribe.
+It’s also the spiritual and physical center of the universe for the small Wiyot Tribe, and it now belongs to them almost entirely after a city deeded all the land it owns on the island to the tribe during a packed signing ceremony Monday.

 “It’s a really good example of resilience because Wiyot people never gave up the dream,” tribal administrator Michelle Vassel said.
 “It’s a really good story about healing and about coming together of community.”